-The center quickly outgrew the original house, and so twelve more acres were purchased and the building process began.
-Loyola Hall, the primary residence and meeting space, was completed in 1927; Rossi Chapel followed the next year.
+The immediately popular retreat center quickly outgrew its original facility.
+Twelve acres were soon added to the property and a building process began.
+Loyola Hall, the primary residence and meeting space, was completed in 1927; Rossi Chapel built the following year.

->

-> After World War II, twenty-two more acres were acquired and these included the large house on top of the hill — now called St. Robert’s Hall.
-Back down the hill, Pereira Hall was completed in 1947 and provided the large dining room with the sweeping view of the entire valley.
+After World War II, twenty-two more acres were acquired.
+Included was the large house on top of the hill — now called St. Robert’s Hall.
+Down the hill, Pereira Hall was completed in 1947, providing the large dining room with the sweeping view of the entire valley that you see today.

->

-> Three more retreatant residences — St. Robert’s Annex (1951), Marini Hall (1958), and St. Joseph’s Hall (1959) — completed the housing construction.
-In the meantime, the many paths and shrines throughout the property were built and maintained by a large corps of volunteers.
+Three more retreatant residences — St. Robert’s Annex (1951), Marini Hall (1958), and St. Joseph’s Hall (1959) — completed the housing construction.
+In the meantime, many paths and shrines were built throughout the property and maintained by dedicated volunteers.

 Just as in 1925, the Spiritual Exercises of Saint Ignatius of Loyola provide the spiritual and intellectual foundation for all we do.
 We live by the Ignatian tenets to be “Contemplatives in the World” who recognize the presence of “God in all things.”
 We seek to show our love for others in deeds and not just in words and see that God is best served where people will best be helped.
 For more about the Jesuits Click Here.